Why Getting Enough Protein Could Be the Key to Easing Menopause Symptoms

 You can 100% hit your protein goals on a vegetarian or even vegan diet.

-• Include soy foods like tofu, tempeh, edamame, they’re fantastic.
+Include soy foods like tofu, tempeh, edamame, they’re fantastic in taste as well as balanced diet.

-It’s doable.
-It just takes a little attention.
+It’s totally doable, it just takes a little attention.

 Why Doctors and Dietitians Are Talking About This More Now

-In the past 5 years, there’s been a real shift.
+In the past 5 years, there’s been a real shift, thank god.

 If You Take Just One Thing From This Post...

-It’s the difference between feeling like you’re "fading" and feeling like you’re still fully here, fully strong, fully yourself.
+It’s the difference between feeling like you’re "fading" and feeling like you’re still fully here, fully strong, and still fully yourself.

-It’s not too late.
-Not even close.
-Your body will respond if you start giving it what it needs.
+It’s not too late, not even close, don’t forget your body will respond if you start giving it what it needs.

-Start small if you need to.
-Add a scoop of protein to breakfast.
-Double your chicken at lunch.
-Throw some collagen into your afternoon tea.
+Start small if you need to by adding a scoop of protein to breakfast.
+Double your chicken at lunch, and throw some collagen into your afternoon tea.

 Previous